adrianababakanian/gatsby-personal-site-netlify/src/pages/code/cal-hacks-5-portal/index.md

 ![5.0 landing page](./assets/landing.png)

 5.0 is the first time in Cal Hacks' five-year history that we've had a full-fledged application portal.
-As such, it's a significant milestone in our history and allows for a much more robust backend system than our prior combinations of Typeforms and internal app-reading systems/
+As such, it's a significant milestone in our history and allows for a much more robust backend system than our prior combinations of Typeforms and internal app-reading systems.